Includes :

 Any item not stated under 'Inclusion'

-D4: Return To Cochin And Take A Discovery Tour Of Old Kochi (B,D)
+D04: Return To Cochin And Take A Discovery Tour Of Old Kochi + Kathakali Show (B,D)

 20% Savings for Online Products